Expenditure management and efficiency review

 Phase 1: Expenditure management review

 An assessment of spending and programs led by Treasury Board staff in the Ministry of Finance to identify immediate savings opportunities, and to develop a long-term expenditure management plan.
-This phase provides the evidence base to inform longer-term and system-level change.
+The intent of this phase is to reduce the provincial deficit and create a path towards balancing the provincial budget.
+Ministries have received initial direction in response to Phase 1 proposals and are working on implementation where applicable.

 Phase 2: Efficiency review